LinusBwana/Python-my-journey/if_statement/Readme.md

 # Python If Statements Practice

-This repository contains practice exercises for learning if statements in Python.
+This directory contains practice exercises for learning if statements in Python.
 These examples demonstrate basic conditional logic, logical operators, and practical applications.

 ## Contents